James Nesbitt: International work

-In March 2009, Nesbitt signed a contract with the American talent agency United Talent Agency, as the global financial crisis was restricting roles in British television.
+In March 2009, Nesbitt signed a contract with the American talent agency United Talent Agency, as the Great Recession was restricting roles in British television.
 He continued to be represented in the United Kingdom by Artists Rights Group.
 The next year Nesbitt played the hunter Cathal in the low-budget British horror film Outcast, which was a departure from his previous character types.
 After screening at major international film festivals in early 2010, the film had a general release in the latter part of the year.
 Nesbitt had previously worked with the film's director and co-writer Colm McCarthy on Murphy's Law, which was one reason he took the role.
 He researched the mythical aspects of the character by reading about Irish folklore and beliefs.
 He also starred alongside Minnie Driver and his Welcome to Sarajevo co-star Goran Višnjić in the Tiger Aspect television serial The Deep.
 In the five-part drama, Nesbitt played submarine engineer Clem Donnelly.
 The serial was filmed over 12 weeks at BBC Scotland's studios in Dumbarton.
 August 2010 saw the release of Nadia Tass's film Matching Jack, in which Nesbitt plays the leading role of Connor.
 He became involved in the film after reading an early script draft in 2006.
-In 2008, the global financial crisis severely reduced the budget of the film, and Nesbitt volunteered a reduction in his salary so the film could still be made.
+In 2008, the Great Recession severely reduced the budget of the film, and Nesbitt volunteered a reduction in his salary so the film could still be made.
 The film was shot over eight weeks in Melbourne in 2009 and released in 2010.

 Next, Nesbitt reunited with Occupation screenwriter Peter Bowker to star in the ITV medical drama series Monroe, playing Gabriel Monroe.
 Nesbitt was Bowker's first choice for the part.
 Nesbitt researched the role of the neurosurgeon character by watching brain surgery being performed by Henry Marsh, and by consulting Philip Van Hille at Leeds General Infirmary.
 The series was filmed over 12 weeks in Leeds at the end of 2010 and broadcast on ITV during March and April 2011.
 Nesbitt will reprise the role in a second series, which is due to begin production in 2012.
 In film, Nesbitt co-stars as Irish writer Jack in Emilio Estevez's drama The Way, alongside Martin Sheen, Deborah Kara Unger, and Yorick van Wageningen, and has a role as Sicinius in Ralph Fiennes' contemporary Shakespeare adaptation Coriolanus.

 Alongside many other British and Irish actors, Nesbitt was cast in Peter Jackson's three-part film The Hobbit, as the dwarf Bofur.
 Filming commenced in March 2011.
 The first part, The Hobbit: An Unexpected Journey, was released in December 2012, the second part, The Hobbit: The Desolation of Smaug, in December 2013, and the third and final part, The Hobbit: The Battle of the Five Armies, in December 2014.